Rack-Robotics/Powercore-V1.0-Hardware/README.md

 We welcome contributions to this project.
 If you've found a bug or have a feature request, please open an issue.
 If you would like to improve the firmware, please fork the repository and create a pull request.

 ## License
-This software is released by Rack Robotics, Inc. under the Creative Commons CC-BY-SA 2.0 license.
+This software is released by Rack Robotics, Inc. under the Creative Commons CC BY-NC 4.0 license.